MTG/Jingju-Scores-Analysis/Jingju-Tones-Analysis/README.md

     pip install -r requirements.txt

-Since the code is created to be used with the **JMSC**, the lines_data.csv should be saved in the same folder as the MusicXML scores of the collection.
+Since the code is created to be used with the **JMSC**, the lines_data.csv should be stored in the same folder as the MusicXML scores of the collection.

 To use the `jTA_syllabic_contour.py` script from the terminal, the following command should be executed from the directory where this script is saved:

     python jTA_syllabic_contour.py PATH

-where `PATH` should be the path to directory where the MusicXML scores and the lines_data.csv file are stored.
+where `PATH` is the path to the directory where the MusicXML scores and the lines_data.csv file are stored.

 The `jTA_syllabic_contour.py` script offers extra options.
 For a detailed description of how using the code, including these options, the following command can be executed from the directory where this script is saved: